What is an SMF internship?

 No. The students should be covered by your organisation’s existing public liability insurance.

-Our Employer Relations Officers, Emily and Sam, are on hand to answer any further questions you may have (email@example.com) and are happy to help you think of ways you can best present your profession to our students.
+Our Employer Relations Team is on hand at firstname.lastname@example.org to answer any further questions you may have, and we are happy to help you think of ways you can best present your profession to our students.